Spydy-Coder/College-Website/README.md

-This is a Collge Wesbite for GIC Purbaliyan.
+This is a College Wesbite for GIC Purbaliyan.